History of Free Eyre Ltd.

 Traffic Movements on Eyre Peninsula

-With the recent closure of the Eyre Peninsula railway it is estimated that the township of Port Lincoln will face up to an additional 30,000 annual truck movements.
+With the closure of the Eyre Peninsula railway it is estimated that the township of Port Lincoln will face up to an additional 30,000 annual truck movements.

 The September, 2018 SMEC Eyre Peninsula Freight Study highlighted the likely impact of that additional freight traffic on Port Lincoln: